TV tower

 Understanding how purveyors of virtual reality can exploit our thought processes could also affect our political culture.

 This notion must, of course, be accompanied by the caveat that we cannot expect to reorient and revitalize political endeavor all at once.
-But it is probably not unreasonable to hope that at some point in the not-too-distant future, when candidates begin to bash one another’s inappropriateness as icons (as they have done repeatedly in the most recent Presidential campaigns—sometimes even in so many words), we might greet them with a large enough chorus of sighs and knowing chuckles that they will discern an auspicious opportunity for a change in tactics.
+But it's probably not unreasonable to hope that at some point in the not-too-distant future, when candidates bash one another’s inappropriateness as icons (as they've done repeatedly in presidential campaigns—sometimes even in so many words), we might greet them with a large enough chorus of sighs and knowing chuckles that they'll discern an auspicious opportunity for a change in tactics.